tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 But lets constrain ourselves to the incidental complexity involved in state management.

+The incidental complexity exists on a spectrum.
+On one end we have all state being local to a single process.
+On the opposite end we have state being distributed across many processes.

+For simplicity, we'll assume a process is single threaded.
+I don't think this simplification reduces the generality of the discussion given a process of N threads can be thought of as N processes of one thread -- which is captured by the right hand side of the spectrum.

+Recent history (1990 onward) has seen a consistent march from the left side of the specrtum to the right.
+(Note: A similar cycle may have already repeated itself in the mainframe era but I'm not familiar with that era.)

+- 1990 - Personal computers
+- 1995-2000 - Early Internet
+- 2000-2008 - Web 2.0
+- 2008 - mobile
+- 2010 - single page web applications
+- 2015 - collaborative web & mobile applications
+- 2020 - the world is trying to figure out decentralization (blockchain not a requirement), self custody of data, distributed identity, privacy.
+I'm verbose here given a single heading/term has yet to surface which clearly and unambiguously captures the current moment.
+Web3, Web5, dapps are all too loaded, too undefined and too tied to the current crypto bubble.

+Let's go through each time and see how state was dealt with then.

+ and how its gotten more tied up in incidental complexity now.

 These can be declared in a schema that describes our state.